Dallinger/Dallinger/docs/source/dummies_node.rst

 ``failed`` is used to mark rows as, well, failed and ``time_of_death`` simply records the time at which this failing occurred.
 Rows start off unfailed (i.e. their ``failed`` value is ``False``), but once rows are marked as failed (i.e. their ``failed`` value is set to ``True``) Dallinger will ignore them from then on, unless told otherwise.
 For instance, if you ask how many Nodes are in a Network, Dallinger will tell you how many *unfailed* Nodes are in the Network.
 Similarly, if you ask for all the Nodes associated with a particular Participant, Dallinger will give you a list of all the *unfailed* Nodes of that Participant.

 Why would you want to fail a Node?
-Well let's say you a participant spills coffee on their computer half way through the experiment and they disappear.
+Well let's say that a participant spills coffee on their computer half way through the experiment and they disappear.
 You recruit another participant to take their place, but you now need a way to get rid of the incomplete data from the earlier participant.
 This is what failing is for - the data isn't deleted, but, unless you tell it otherwise, Dallinger will continue with the experiment as if those rows in the table were not there.
 There's a thousand reasons you might want to fail a Participant Node, and we'll see many more of them later on in this guide.

 The final column is ``details``.
 This serves a very similar function to the ``property`` columns discussed above, but is fancier and generally better.
-Chances are that down the line ``details`` will entirely replace the ``property`` columns and so this bit of the guide will need to be rewritten.
+Chances are that in a future version of Dallinger, ``details`` will entirely replace the ``property`` columns and so this bit of the guide will need to be rewritten.

 Node objects
 ------------